 - Easy maintenance (if you’ve chosen a good quality paving)

-- Wide variety of colours, shapes and textures
+- A wide variety of colours, shapes and textures

 - Paving looks good with a larger selection of property styles